John Hawes: Biography

-Hawes was born in Richmond, Surrey to Edward, a solicitor, and Amelia Hawes.
-He attended school in Brighton and Canterbury.
+Hawes was born in Richmond, Surrey, to Edward, a solicitor, and Amelia Hawes.
+He was educated in Brighton and at the King's School, Canterbury.
 After leaving school he began training as an architect in London in 1893 with architects Edmeston and Gabriel.
-He also received formal architectural education at the Architectural Association School as well as the Central School of Arts and Craft.
+He also received formal architectural education at the Architectural Association School as well as the Central School of Arts and Crafts.

 In 1897 he began practising as an architect, designing houses at Bognor.
-After winning a design competition, Hawes was commissioned to build his first church in Gunnerton in 1899.
+After winning a design competition, Hawes was commissioned to build his first church, St Christopher's, Gunnerton, Northumberland, in 1899.

 After studying at Lincoln Theological College he was ordained as a Church of England priest in 1903.
+He was a curate at Our Most Holy Redeemer in Clerkenwell and, in 1906, joined the Anglican Benedictine community of Caldey Abbey where he developed a master plan to evoke the medieval abbeys of Cluny, Vézelay, or Durham.

-After stints at Clerkenwell and Caldy Island he was posted to a mission in The Bahamas.
-In 1910 he designed St Paul's Church in Clarence Town on Long Island.
+In 1909 Hawes was invited to join the Church of England mission in The Bahamas where many churches had been damaged by a hurricane.
+On Long Island he ministered to his native parishioners, repaired the churches, and, in 1910, he designed St Paul's Church in Clarence Town.

 In 1911 he left The Bahamas for the United States where he converted to Roman Catholicism.
-After leading a nomadic existence in Canada and the United States for several years, including working as a labourer and as a railway teamster, he began studying for the priesthood in Rome.
+After leading a nomadic existence in Canada and the United States for several years, including working as a labourer and as a railway teamster, he began studying for the priesthood at Beda College in Rome.
 He was ordained a Catholic priest in Rome on 27 February 1915, after which he was sent to Geraldton, Western Australia where he worked as a priest, architect and builder.
 In recognition of his work in church design and architecture he was named a monsignor by Pope Pius XI.

 In May 1939, Hawes sailed from Fremantle, returning to The Bahamas, officially on a pilgrimage.
 He designed and built the Mount Alvernia Hermitage on Como Hill at Cat Island, which became his home.
 Along with this hermitage, he also designed five churches in the Bahamas as well as a second church at Clarence Town, St Peter's.

 He died on 26 June 1956 in Miami, Florida, aged 79 and at his own request was buried in a cave located beneath the hermitage at Cat Island.

-Architecture Work
+Architectural works

-Monsignor Hawes' architectural work in the Mid West region of Western Australia was prolific.
+Hawes's architectural work in the Mid West region of Western Australia was prolific.
 He was appointed Diocesan Architect and designed: